dtk/dtk-getting-started-examples/example-services/spark/steps/04_CheckingTaskCompletionandTermination.md

 1 row in set

 ```
 The 'LAST RUN' column shows the status of the last run task.
-The 'STATUS' column indicates whether the service instance is powered on ('RUNNING'), powered off ('stopped') or staged and not yet executed
+The 'STATUS' column indicates whether the service instance is powered on ('running'), powered off ('stopped') or staged and not yet executed ('pending').
-As an example of a scenario where along with 'spark-cluster1' the user first staged but did not execute a second spark cluster 'spark-cluster2'
+As an example of a scenario where along with 'spark-cluster1' the user  also staged but did not yet execute a second spark cluster 'spark-cluster2'
 ```
 +------------+----------------+---------+-----------+-------------------------------+---------------+---------+-------------------+
 | ID         | ASSEMBLY NAME  | STATUS  | LAST RUN  | ASSEMBLY TEMPLATE             | TARGET        | # NODES | CREATED AT        |